-Last month I posted a blog about the Department of Labor working to come up with definitive criteria for determining if a worker is an employee or independent contractor.
-The DOL made their final ruling on January 6, 2021 and the rule goes into effect on March 8, 2021 - just enough time to get any current contracts revised, if necessary.
+Last month I posted a blog about the Department of Labor working to come up with definitive criteria for determining if a worker is an employee or an independent contractor.
+The DOL made its final ruling on January 6, 2021, and the rule goes into effect on March 8, 2021 - just enough time to get any current contracts revised, if necessary.

 Both my client and his workers wanted to maintain their independent contractor status, and so they used my series of questions and the pending criteria to update the contracts.
 It's a good thing the final ruling is the same!

 Even though the sample contract I wrote up and shared is for a massage therapist, this ruling applies across all sectors.
 If you are an independent contractor, I highly recommend you review your current contracts to make sure they are in line with the Department of Labor.